ottok/apparmor.net/content/_index.md

 Many Linux distributions (e.g. Debian, Ubuntu, OpenSUSE) ship with AppArmor.

-Simply run `apparmor_status` to see if your Linux distribution already has AppArmor integrated:
+Simply run `aa-status` to see if your Linux distribution already has AppArmor integrated:

 ```
-$ apparmor_status
+$ aa-status
 apparmor module is loaded.
 ```